icon

 SAMI Support Portal

-If you need to open a request and cannot access SAMI Support for any of the reasons below, please complete this request form or contact the Fairleigh Dickinson University Technical Assistance Center (UTAC).
+If you need to open a request and cannot access SAMI Support for any of the reasons below, please complete this request form to contact the Fairleigh Dickinson University Technical Assistance Center (UTAC).
 A member of the IT support team will assist you via phone call or email.

 • I do not have a valid University issued NetID